The other day — in an impromptu Facebook Live broadcast (yeah, I don't always plan these things) — I talked about dispassionate labeling.

 But so much of what keeps us stuck is that we describe it in ways that create a steeper climb.

 I actually did an episode of my podcast on this topic as well, but it's a few weeks out.
 But yes, that I'm talking about episodes I've done but not yet released means — it's true!!! — THE WORK is back for season 9 next week!
-If you've missed anything from the previous *eight* seasons for cryin' out loud, head on over to iTunes to get caught up!
+If you've missed anything from the previous *eight* seasons for cryin' out loud, head on over to Apple Podcasts to get caught up!

 Speaking of podcasts, let me start by saying I'm not a podcast person… and I'm about to recommend one.